andyhorn/simple_routes/README.md

 // Define a data class that extends SimpleRouteData
 //
-// This class should carry all of the data that your routing
+// This class should carry any data that your route requires,
-// requires, including path parameters, query parameters, and
+// including path parameters, query parameters, and
 // "extra" data that you want to pass to your route. class UserRouteData extends SimpleRouteData {
   const UserRouteData({